MicrosoftDocs/windows-ai-docs/docs/directml/pytorch-wsl.md

 ## PyTorch with DirectML samples and feedback

-Now you're ready to start learning more about ML training.
-Check out the [our samples](https://github.com/microsoft/DirectML/tree/master/PyTorch) to get started.
+Check out the [our samples](https://github.com/microsoft/DirectML/tree/master/PyTorch) for more examples of PyTorch and DML.
 If you run into issues, or have feedback on the PyTorch with DirectML package, then please [connect with our team here](https://github.com/microsoft/DirectML/issues).